Classification of swords: Short swords and daggers

-Oversized two-handers used as parade swords or ceremonial weapons often exceeded the length and weight of practical weapons of war.

 Edgeless and thrusting swords

 The edgeless swords category comprises weapons which are related to or labelled as "swords" but do not emphasise hacking or slashing techniques or have any cutting edges whatsoever.
 The majority of these elongated weapons were designed for agility, precision and rapid thrusting blows to exploit gaps in the enemy's defences; the major joints of the arms, the opening in a visor.
 However they mainly saw prominence outside the battlefield as a duelling weapon.

 Basket-hilted sword

 The basket-hilted sword is a sword type of the early modern era characterised by a basket-shaped guard that protects the hand.
 The basket hilt is a development of the quillons added to swords' crossguards since the Late Middle Ages.

 In modern times, this variety of sword is also sometimes referred to as the broadsword.

 Xiphos

 The Spartiatēs were always armed with a xiphos as a secondary weapon.
 Among most Greek warriors, this weapon had an iron blade of about 60 cm.
 The Spartan version of the sword typically had a blade about 30 to 45 cm in length.
 The Spartan's shorter weapon proved deadly in the crush caused by colliding phalanx formations, as it was far more capable of being thrust through gaps in the enemy's shield wall and armour, where there was little to no room for longer edged weapons.
 The groin and throat were among the favourite targets.